 Legality in sports and

-I saw it increased hgh so is alpha gpc a legal ncaa supplement?
+I read that it increased HGH, so is alpha gpc a legal ncaa supplement?

 Half life, how long does it stay in the body